-A PDF version of this publication is attached here: First look at the SEC's climate disclosure proposal (PDF 110kb)
+A PDF version of the full publication is attached here: SEC adopts climate-related disclosure rules (PDF 177kb)

 At a glance